PX4/PX4-user_guide/en/frames_plane/turbo_timber_evolution.md

 Servos and linkages have already been installed, and the only real work remaining is finishing work, such as installing the landing gear and horizontal stabilizer.
 For this portion of the assembly, I simply followed the manual.

+## A Note On Power Systems
+[Some reports](https://www.rcgroups.com/forums/showthread.php?3904021-NEW-E-flite-Turbo-Timber-Evolution-1-5m-%C2%96-Smartest-Most-Capable-Durable-Timber-Yet/page50) have indicated that the stock ESC bundled with the airplane has an issue with overheating.
+Because I knew this build would be especially heavy, and therefore would likely demand higher average power from the ESC, I opted to replace the stock 60A ESC with an 80A Turnigy PLUSH-32.
+At the time of writing, I was also in the process of replacing the stock motor with a [higher rated power motor](https://hobbyking.com/en_us/turnigy-aerodrive-sk3-3548-840kv-brushless-outrunner-motor-1.html), but had not yet completed a test flight.

 ## FPV Pod

 ![Window and front fuselage (hatch) with FPV Pod mounted on top](../../assets/airframes/fw/turbo_timber_evolution/fpv_pod_hatch.jpg)